18F/handbook/_pages/general-information-and-resources/glossary.md

 - **508** - The federal regulation that requires government IT projects be accessible to people with disabilities.

+- **A-11** - A type of document published by the OMB that tells federal agencies how to make budget requests.

+- **a11y** - A [numeronym](https://en.wikipedia.org/wiki/Numeronym) that stands for "accessibility."

 - **Agile** - A software development methodology based on collaboration, iteration, feedback, and constant improvement.

 - **API** - Application programming interface.
 Think of them as a way for computers to interact, either internally or between one another.
 If you wanted to make a website that shows the current temperature wherever you are, your code talks to one API to get your location, then another to find out the weather in that area.